WalterWoshid/AOP/README.md

 ## Why or should I use AOP? ##

 AOP is a whole different way of thinking for developing application.
-It is as different as object oriented programming can be opposed to procedural programming.
+It is as different as object-oriented programming can be opposed to procedural programming.

 Event if you don't want to base your future development on this approach, you may find it very useful for debugging purposes.
-Imagine a world where you can debug or get informations on your code based on information only collected for a given user, a given context, a given procedure.
+Imagine a world where you can debug or get information on your code based on information only collected for a given user, a given context, a given procedure.
 A world where you can hunt weird and old code execution without even trying to update multiple and sparse PHP files, but just by adding advices on given conditions.

 We are sure that this extension will soon be part of your future development workflow!

+---

+## PHP's AOP extension history ##

+The AOP extension is a project which started a while ago even if its development is quite very new (early 2012).
+It was first expected to be a fully PHP developed library, as part of a dependency injection framework.
+The Aspect Oriented Programming implementation would have taken the form of auto generated proxies.

+That was before Julien Salleyron, the lead developer of the project, wanted to take it to the next level while writing the AOP core features as a PHP's extension.

+Gérald Croës also belongs to the initial team, mainly in charge of the documentation and discussions about the extension's API.

 ---